williamsteffens/os-challenge-SHAshanties/README.md

 **Motivation:**

-Given that the client had a chance to send repeated requests, an experiment was dedicated to investigating whether or not caching the requests would lead to increased server performance, as the server would then be able to respond immediately rather than spending resources re-brute forcing the hash.
+Given that the client had a chance to send repeated requests, an experiment was dedicated to investigating whether or not caching the requests would lead to increased server performance, as the server would then be able to respond immediately rather than spending resources re-brute forcing the hash of the repeated request.

 This caching functionality was implemented using a hash table with a 1000 buckets to minimize the chance of conclusions that would lead to resources being spend on collision resolution.

 **Hypothesis:**

-Caching requests and using those to respond to repeated requests would increase server performance, by significantly decreasing the respond time, while allowing resources to be used to brute force non-reversed hashes.
+Caching requests and using those to respond to repeated requests would increase server performance significantly.

 **Relevant files:**